 Now Cabral stars as Johnny ‘Coco’ Cruz in the Sons of Anarchy spinoff Mayans M.C., which is also cast by Central Casting.

 “I didn’t know that I could be an actor until I was 25 years old, and now I continue to go back to the prisons and probation camps and the inner city to say that you don’t have to go through the violence, through the trauma like I did,” Cabral told The Wrap.
 “Art saved my life.”

-Richard Cabral's story led him through the doors of Central Casting.
-If you're looking to begin a career in the entertainment industry, Central Casting is a great place to start.
-The first step is to register at one of our offices in Los Angeles, New York, Georgia, or Louisiana.
-Once you're registered and we've confirmed your availability, you will be eligible to be cast in our productions.
-Check out our registration guide for everything you need to know about registering with Central Casting.
+Richard Cabral’s story led him through the doors of Central Casting.
+If you’re looking to begin a career in the entertainment industry, Central Casting is a great place to start.
+The first step is to sign up at one of our offices in Los Angeles, New York, Georgia, or Louisiana.
+Once you’re registered and we’ve confirmed your availability, you will be eligible to be cast in our productions.
+Check out our sign up guide for everything you need to know about signing up with Central Casting.